hujhax/austin-improv-wiki/Shows/Buzz Band.md

 It ran Fridays and Saturdays at 8pm, from 5/8/15 to 5/23/15.

 ### Press Blurb
-From the initial show announcement: <blockquote>"Enter the world of musicians on the cusp – of stardom, of reaching the next level, of bottoming out, of personal disaster.
-This improvised narrative journey follows characters as they realize how high the stakes are when they strive for fame -- or infamy -- in the music industry."</blockquote>
+From the initial show announcement:
+> "Enter the world of musicians on the cusp – of stardom, of reaching the next level, of bottoming out, of personal disaster.
+This improvised narrative journey follows characters as they realize how high the stakes are when they strive for fame -- or infamy -- in the music industry."

 ## Media
 ### Photos